jfarre20/PlateFInder/README.md

 edit this line:

       $data = getDatesAndCameras('/data/plateminder/data/images');

+to point to where plateminder dumps the photos, ensure read permission to that directory

 also edit this line for your timezone if your plateminder container is set to UTC like mine is